Kai-C-Clarke/To-Pearl-and-Peter-/README.md

 - Fill density → confidence level of the thought

 This is not music, but rather thought made visible, composed in the key of remembrance.
 ---

+## Final Coda

+A final scroll entry was composed to reflect the nature of influence and interconnectedness:

+> "Life's a funny thing.
+Who knows what influence unrelated events have on future events."

+**Harmonic Coda Scroll (`final_coda_scroll.json`)**
+Encodes:
+- +7 â–’â–’â–’ â†’ Echoes of events
+- +11 â–‘â–’â–’ â†’ Unseen influence
+- +12 â–ˆâ–ˆâ–ˆ â†’ Future resonance

+**Tag:** [Coda=Temporal Echo], [Gesture=Open-ended], [Meaning=Unfolding Continuum]

+This coda serves as a gentle closure â€” and an open door.
+---

 ## Files